Written by founder Christiaan de Jong

 Another big inspiration came from the futurist and social engineer Jacque Fresco (March 13, 1916 – May 18, 2017) whom I discovered through the Zeitgeist movie series.
 His writings and lectures on sustainable cities, energy efficiency, natural resource management, cybernetic technology, automation, and the role of science in society are amongst the most ground breaking.
 The Venus Project he invented opened my mind for broader thinking about the functioning of global systems and his socioeconomic system which he referred to as a “resource-based economy” keeps being an inspiration.

-From my childhood intuition, along with these encounters and sources of inspiration, I have directed these lifelong feelings of connection and care that will always be there, to the drive for activism and to develop the intention to steer my skills to be part of the global solution.
-Designing and elevating projects that work towards a sustainable future and a healthy planet.
+From this childhood intuition, along with these encounters and sources of inspiration, I have directed these lifelong feelings of connection and care that will always be there, to the drive to steer my skills and those of Studio DBLY to be part of the global solution.
+Gradually working towards designing and elevating meaningful projects that contribute to realising a sustainable future and a healthy planet.